JendaSochu/digital-elektronic-1/02-logic/README.md

 | 14 | 11 | 10	| 1 | 0 | 0 |
 | 15 | 11 | 11	| 0 | 1 | 0 |

+4-bit comparator
+Listing of VHDL stimulus process from testbench file (testbench.vhd) with at least one assert (use BCD codes of your student ID digits as input combinations).
+Always use syntax highlighting, meaningful comments, and follow VHDL guidelines:

+Last two digits of my student ID: 230174

 https://www.edaplayground.com/x/Kywa